 Metronidazole is active against clindamycin-resistant B. fragilis, has unique anaerobic bactericidal activity, and usually avoids the pseudomembranous colitis sometimes associated with clindamycin.
 Concerns about metronidazole's potential mutagenicity have not been of clinical consequence.

-Because many regimens currently used to treat GI or female pelvic anaerobic infections are also effective against facultative gram-negative bacilli, use of a potentially nephrotoxic aminoglycoside (to cover enteric facultative gram-negative bacilli) plus an antibiotic active against B. fragilis is no longer warranted.
+Because many regimens currently used to treat GI or female pelvic anaerobic infections (see also treatment of pelvic inflammatory disease Treatment Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
+PID may be sexually transmitted... read more ) are also effective against facultative gram-negative bacilli, use of a potentially nephrotoxic aminoglycoside (to cover enteric facultative gram-negative bacilli) plus an antibiotic active against B. fragilis is no longer warranted.

 Before elective colorectal surgery, patients should have bowel preparation consisting of

 During lengthy procedures, intraoperative antibiotics may be given every 1 to 2 half-lives of the antibiotic.
-Typically, postoperative antibiotics are not continued beyond 24 h after surgery.
+Typically, postoperative antibiotics are not continued beyond 24 hours after surgery.

-For patients with confirmed allergy or adverse reaction to β-lactams, one of the following regimens is recommended:
+For patients with confirmed allergy or adverse reaction to beta-lactams, one of the following regimens is recommended:

-Mixed anaerobic infections occur when the normal commensal relationship among the normal flora of mucosal surfaces (eg, skin, mouth, GI tract, vagina) is disrupted (eg, by surgery, injury, ischemia, or tissue necrosis).
+Mixed anaerobic infections occur when the normal commensal relationship among the normal flora of mucosal surfaces (eg, skin, mouth, gastrointestinal tract, vagina) is disrupted (eg, by surgery, injury, ischemia, or tissue necrosis).

 Infections tend to occur as localized collections of pus or abscesses.